-- 7.1 Engage with the profession of EI/ECSE by participating in local, regional, national, and/or international activities and professional organizations. - 7.2 Engage in ongoing reflective practice and access evidence-based information to improve their own practices. - 7.3 Exhibit leadership skills in advocating for improved outcomes for young children, families, and the profession, including the promotion of and use of evidence-based practices and decision-making. - 7.4 Practice within ethical and legal policies and procedures.
+- 7.1 Engage with the profession of EI/ECSE by participating in local, regional, national, and/or international activities and professional organizations. - Identify current issues and trends within the EI/ECSE profession. - Identify local and regional activities sponsored by DEC or another EI/ECSE professional organization. - 7.2 Engage in ongoing reflective practice and access evidence-based information to improve their own practices.

+- Describe the role of reflective practice to promote professional growth and improvement of EI/ECSE knowledge and skills. - Describe how to access evidence-based information to improve EI/ECSE practice. - 7.3 Exhibit leadership skills in advocating for improved outcomes for young children, families, and the profession, including the promotion of and use of evidence-based practices and decision-making. - Describe the role of leadership and advocacy to improve outcomes for young children, families, and the profession. - Describe how to access evidence-based practices and decision-making to improve outcomes for young children, families, and the profession. - 7.4 Practice within ethical and legal policies and procedures. - Describe ethical and legal policies and procedures that define practice in EI/ECSE. - Identify professional association resources to support the application of ethical codes of conduct to guide EI/ECSE practice.